Posted January 2017 by NZCU Baywide

 C. Debt Consolidation

 The easiest and lowest risk option for most is a debt consolidation loan, which simply sees you paying off all of your debts with a new loan.
-This cuts down on the number of payments you have to manage, as well as saves you money as you often end up paying a far lower rate of interest on this single new loan.
+Whether you use secured finance or unsecured finance, this will cut down on the number of payments you have to manage, as well as saves you money as you often end up paying a far lower rate of interest on this single new loan.

 Now you know how you’re going to pay off your debts, let’s look at a few ways to speed up the process: